emma-hendrick/Rust-Networking/README.md

 * Send some form of test data to ensure the server/peer is responding before sending the actual message
 * Implement some form of encryption!
 * Better error checking/handling
+* Be able to see what IP address sends you a message